SG Americas Securities LLC Sells 23,335 Shares of W. R. Berkley Co. (NYSE:WRB)

-SG Americas Securities LLC trimmed its position in shares of W. R. Berkley Co.
-(NYSE:WRB) by 61.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 14,826 shares of the insurance provider’s stock after selling 23,335 shares during the quarter.
-SG Americas Securities LLC’s holdings in W. R. Berkley were worth $1,103,000 as of its most recent filing with the Securities and Exchange Commission.
+SG Americas Securities LLC decreased its position in shares of W. R. Berkley Co.
+(NYSE:WRB) by 61.1% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 14,826 shares of the insurance provider’s stock after selling 23,335 shares during the quarter.
+SG Americas Securities LLC’s holdings in W. R. Berkley were worth $1,103,000 at the end of the most recent quarter.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, September 29th.
-Shareholders of record on Wednesday, September 15th were issued a $0.13 dividend.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, September 29th.
+Investors of record on Wednesday, September 15th were given a dividend of $0.13 per share.
+This represents a $0.52 annualized dividend and a yield of 0.67%.
 The ex-dividend date was Tuesday, September 14th.
-This represents a $0.52 annualized dividend and a yield of 0.67%.
-W. R. Berkley’s dividend payout ratio (DPR) is presently 22.41%.
+W. R. Berkley’s dividend payout ratio is currently 22.41%.

-Several analysts have recently commented on WRB shares.
-Boenning Scattergood raised shares of W. R. Berkley from a “neutral” rating to an “outperform” rating and set a $87.00 price target on the stock in a research note on Monday, September 20th.
-Bank of America raised shares of W. R. Berkley from an “underperform” rating to a “neutral” rating and increased their price target for the company from $80.00 to $86.00 in a research note on Thursday, August 19th.
+A number of brokerages recently weighed in on WRB.
+Wolfe Research began coverage on W. R. Berkley in a research report on Monday, August 16th.
+They set a “market perform” rating and a $76.00 price objective on the stock.
+Boenning Scattergood upgraded W. R. Berkley from a “neutral” rating to an “outperform” rating and set a $87.00 price target for the company in a research note on Monday, September 20th.
+Zacks Investment Research cut W. R. Berkley from a “buy” rating to a “hold” rating and set a $76.00 price target for the company. in a research note on Tuesday, September 21st.
+Bank of America upgraded W. R. Berkley from an “underperform” rating to a “neutral” rating and increased their price target for the company from $80.00 to $86.00 in a research note on Thursday, August 19th.
 They noted that the move was a valuation call.
-Zacks Investment Research lowered shares of W. R. Berkley from a “buy” rating to a “hold” rating and set a $76.00 price objective on the stock. in a report on Tuesday, September 21st.
-Royal Bank of Canada cut their price objective on shares of W. R. Berkley from $90.00 to $88.00 and set an “outperform” rating on the stock in a report on Friday, July 23rd.
-Finally, Wolfe Research began coverage on shares of W. R. Berkley in a report on Monday, August 16th.
-They issued a “market perform” rating and a $76.00 price objective on the stock.
-Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $81.55.
+Finally, Royal Bank of Canada decreased their price target on W. R. Berkley from $90.00 to $88.00 and set an “outperform” rating for the company in a research note on Friday, July 23rd.
+Six equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $81.55.

 W. R. Berkley Company Profile